 Because eye shadow and makeup are designed to be moisturizing and have a creamy effect on your skin, you may very well find that it will clump on your brush and not have the powdery effect that you’re used to seeing with Pearl Ex mica powder.
 I don’t find it to be a problem, but it’s something to be aware of.

 Also, when using any powders or chalks on raw polymer clay, you may find that they don’t completely bind during baking.
 Therefore, you might want to seal them for maximum durability.
-I often use the much-loved spray called PYM II as it creates a light sealing finish without disturbing the powders.
-Other sealers can be used as well, such as Varathane.
+Sealers can be used, such as Varathane.
 I used Varathane on the Organic Beads above.
 You can also use epoxy resin or a UV resin such as Lisa Pavelka’s Magic Glos (which I used for the Mica Leaf Pendants above).

 Using Other Makeup with Polymer Clay